 If you wish, you may also bring an empty 5-gallon bucket to take home a bucket of gravel that you dig.

 This is not a fee-dig site; however, you will be asked to purchase a $50 bag of topaz gravel per individual or family couple (kids do not count).
 This helps pay for the operation and facilities such as the portable restroom.
 The bagged gravel is "highgrade" gravel and comes from the mine.
-Although it may contain a "wild" topaz or two, I add several stones to ensure you get a nice one.
+Although it may contain a "wild" topaz or two, we add several stones to ensure you get a nice one.
 Of course, you are welcome to keep any topaz or smoky quartz you find in the bag of gravel.
 You are buying a bag of gravel.
 You are not paying a fee to dig.
-If you wish to dig, you are doing so with the understanding you are helping me look for topaz.
+If you wish to dig, you are doing so with the understanding you are helping Glacier Peak look for topaz.
 You are not required to dig.

 All topaz found during your visit are the property of Glacier Peak Mining.
-I will assess ALL topaz and decide whether to release them to you or retain them as "company stones" for Glacier Peak Mining.
-When a topaz is retained, I may give you the option of purchasing it.
+We will assess ALL topaz and decide whether to release them to you or retain them as "company stones" for Glacier Peak Mining.
+When a topaz is retained, we may give you the option of purchasing it.
 If so, it will be at a wholesale rate (about half its value).
 Otherwise, any released stones are yours, free of charge.
 You are under no obligation to buy any stones you find.

 You are welcome to keep all smoky quartz you find.
 Some of these have schorl tourmaline needles and others are good for faceting.
 If a smoky quartz has a topaz attached, it falls under the rules for topaz.

 GRAVEL IS ALSO AVAILABLE FOR PURCHASE at The Picket Fence (Claire Shaw), 723 Goldhill Place, in Woodland Park (719) 687-2860 (Behind the Wendy's, next to Goodwill).
 We sell some of our finished jewelry and cut stones through them as well.
-Otherwise, I will reserve a bag (if available) and bring it to the next show or you can contact me to arrange to pick it up.
+Otherwise, we will reserve a bag (if available) and bring it to the next show or you can contact me to arrange to pick it up.

 You must understand and agree to abide by the safety briefing and sign a liability release. .